 A professional IT asset disposition company will:

-- Responsible Asset Disposition: If components cannot be resold, the company will handle the asset distribution according to industry and international guidelines.
+Responsible Asset Disposition: If components cannot be resold, the company will handle the asset distribution and logistics according to industry standards and international guidelines.

-Thomastech, a Global leader in Third-Party Maintenance and Support
+Thomastech, a Global leader in Third-Party Maintenance, Support and Services

-Rather than waste substantial assets on complete IT staffing, unnecessary equipment, data storage, and state-of-the-art systems security, outsource your IT maintenance needs to professionals.
-Thomastech’s overall strategy is to delay capital equipment capital equipment expenses while professionally maintaining existing assets and helping clients to gain control of their IT budgets.
+Rather than waste substantial assets on complete IT staffing, unnecessary equipment, data storage, software, and state-of-the-art systems security, outsource your IT maintenance needs to professionals.
+Thomastech’s overall strategy is to delay capital equipment capital equipment expenses while professionally maintaining existing assets and helping clients with close guidance to gain control of their IT budgets.

-When the time comes for IT asset disposition, thomastech will manage your disposal in the safest, most economical manner, but only when the equipment has reached the end of its useful life.To learn more about the company and services, visit the thomastech website.
+When the time comes for IT asset disposition, thomastech will manage your disposal in the safest, most economical manner, but only when the equipment has reached the end of its useful life.To learn more about the company and its services and quality expertise, visit the thomastech website.
 While there, you will learn more about thomastech’s People, Processes, Products, and Services that encompass the entire range of computer support and maintenance services.
 Feel free to contact us by filling out this form.

 Friday Feature: P9L83A